Healthdirect Free Australian health advice you can count on.

 How are electric shocks or burns treated?

-In the emergency department, doctors will run tests to check the heart or damage to the soft tissue of the body.
-They may use pain relief medication.
+In the hospital emergency department, doctors will run tests to check for damage to your heart or soft tissue of your body.
+They offer you pain relief medicines.

-Most people with an electric shock or burn will be able to go home, unless they have heart damage that needs to be treated in hospital.
+Most people with an electric shock or burn will be able to go home, unless they have damage to the heart or other organs that needs to be treated in hospital.

 Can electric shocks or burns be prevented?

-You can ensure electrical safety in the home by installing safety switches and making sure they are tested regularly.
-Always use a licensed electrician for electrical work and make sure you repair any damaged powerpoints or switches.
+You can ensure electrical safety in your home by installing safety switches and making sure they are tested regularly.
+Always use a licensed electrician for electrical work and make sure you repair any damaged power points or switches.

-Never use a power tool, appliance or lead that you know is faulty or has a frayed cord.
-Make sure there are no electrical appliances used in wet areas or near pools.
+Never use a power tool, appliance or electric lead that you know is faulty or has a frayed cord.
+Avoid using electrical appliances in wet areas or near pools.

 At work, make sure all electrical equipment is regularly inspected, tested and tagged.
 For more information, visit Safe Work Australia.